 A: The 2500 words are a maximum; you may have fewer words if it better fits a break in your story.
 You may also go right to the end of the 2500 words and break in the middle of a sentence.
 Your choice.
 No words beyond 2500 will be read.

 Q: I’d like to clarify the word count requirements for this year’s fiction writing contest.
-I noted that the word count for synopses will be 500 words, while the manuscript pages should be no more than 2500 words.
+I noted that the word count for synopses will be a maximum of 500 words, while the manuscript pages should be no more than 2500 words.
 My question is this: are you considering actual word count or calculated work count (250 words per page)?
-This could make a difference in the number of pages, and I would not wish to be disqualified for submitting a 3 page synopsis with 450 words, when you’re really looking for a 2 page synopsis.
+This could make a difference in the number of pages, and I would not wish to be disqualified for submitting a 3-page synopsis with 450 words, when you’re really looking for a 2-page synopsis.